Rose

 speak publicly about Iroquois ushers behaving in a manner

-that demonstrated poor management.
+that reflected poor management.
 It would

 become clear later in trial testimony that the only